 Your child’s responsibilities, goals, and other relationships probably take center stage in her life right now.
 The amount of time and attention she devotes to repairing troubled relations with parents may be extremely limited by her circumstances.

 Your child’s general situation, and all that it comprises, is obviously beyond your control.
 It may even be, I daresay, beyond your comprehension.
 Since the estrangement looms so large in your mind, it might be impossible to conceive of how differently your child views it.
-For her, estrangement is more likely to be on the back burner than at the center of her thoughts from day to day.
+For her, estrangement may be on the back burner of her mind, rather than at the center of her thoughts from day to day.

 Research indicates there’s also internal pressure for your child to reconnect.
 She may feel uncertain, as many adult children do, about the wisdom of prolonged estrangement.
 She’s navigating life without the benefit of parental support.
 In many cases, this is a huge loss.

-These forces, both external and internal, are constantly at play.
+These forces, both external and internal, are constantly in play.
 And they encourage your child to reconcile with you.

 Factor 4: Time.
 The only constant is change, and the more time goes by, the more change happens.
 Time heals.
 The complaints that fueled your child’s cut-off will be less fresh tomorrow.
 In your child’s mind, the sharpness of whatever the problem was between you will dull as it recedes into the past.
 The good times you shared will have room to re-emerge in the wake of diminishing pain.

-Time is not just a thief, you see.
-It’s also a healer and a change-maker.
+Time is not just a thief; it’s also a healer and a change-maker.